avinassh/prawoauth2/docs/index.rst

    installation.rst
    how_what_why.rst
-   usage.rst
+   usage_guide.rst
+   migration_guide.rst
+   tips_and_more.rst
    api.rst
+   contributing.rst

 .. this is a hack.
-I would like to have everything after section `Installation` but rst/Sphinx does not support including some section.
+I would like to have everything after section `Installation` but rst/Sphinx does not support including some specific section or all contents after some specific section

 .. include:: ../README.rst
     :start-after: pip install prawoauth2